thyra-labs/solana-rpc-ansible/README.md

-# Jito Solana Validator (Ansible Role)
+# Jito Solana RPC Server (Ansible Role)

-Production‑ready role to deploy a Jito‑enhanced Solana RPC validator with optional Yellowstone gRPC, Jito Shredstream, and Peregrine gPA cache.
+Production‑ready role to deploy a Jito‑enhanced Solana RPC server (non‑voting, RPC‑focused) with optional Yellowstone gRPC, Jito Shredstream, and Peregrine gPA cache.
 Safe defaults, clear variables, and systemd user services.
+This is not a “staking/consensus” validator setup; it is an RPC server for serving queries and subscriptions.

-What this role does
+What this role does (RPC‑focused)
 - Builds and installs `jito-solana` at a pinned tag.
 - Optionally builds/configures Yellowstone gRPC, Shredstream proxy, and Peregrine.
 - Installs user services; enables only what you list in `validator_enabled_services`.
 - Configures UFW: preserves existing allows, denies other incoming, opens only required ports.
+ - Runs the node in non‑voting mode with RPC‑first tuning (not intended for staking/consensus duties).

 Requirements
 - Ubuntu/Debian with systemd